ankschoubey/old-blog/_pages/resources.md

 I read/consume many resources and I thought this would be a good way to link to up and thus avoid  writing blogposts on these topics.

+The resources are removed when associated blogposts are written.

 # Resources and Some Notes

 ## Algorithm